Leading-AI-IO/the-attention-economy-is-over/docs/en/the-attention-economy-is-over_EN.md

 ## About the Author
 **Satoshi Yamauchi**
 AI Strategist & Business Designer.
-Founder / CEO, Leading.AI LLC.
+Founder / CEO, Leading.AI LLC.<br/>
-A BTC professional who crosses three domains — Business, Design, and Technology — at a professional level.
-Publishing knowledge across all themes of "Generative AI × Strategy."
+A BTC professional who crosses three domains — Business, Design, and Technology — <br/>
+at a professional level.
+Publishing knowledge across all themes of "Generative AI × Strategy."<br/>
-This book is the 15th in the open-source book series published by Leading.AI.
+This book is the 15th in the open-source book series published by Leading.AI.<br/>

 ## License

-This work is published under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This work is published under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).<br/>
 Quoting, redistribution, and modification are free.
 Please credit the author.